GfSE/SAF-Specification/stakeholders.md

 * What services are expected from external entities?
 * What shall be validated to the customer at system level?
 * What system elements are make-items, reuse items or COTS?
+* Which (system and system partial) functions are assigned to a logical item and logical item components?
+NOTE: if allocation of usage is used, then allocation of definition is a derived relationship XOR.
 * Which Stakeholder are relevant to the system and might impose requirements?

   ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to break these down further to be able to delegate sub-functions to subsystems.***
-* Which functions/functional requirements are assigned to a logical item?
 * Which information is exchanged between the system and external entities?
 * Which modes and states does the system have?